-&lt;sup>3 For the scientific basis for the regionally protective criteria, see R2 Resource Consultants and Stetson Engineers, 2007a and 2009.
+3 For the scientific basis for the regionally protective criteria, see R2 Resource Consultants and Stetson Engineers, 2007a and 2009.

-The regionally protective criteria for the minimum bypass flow are determined using the mean annual flow and drainage area of the location being analyzed.
-The location of the diversion within the watershed is important to know before determining the minimum bypass flow.
-Diversions within the range of anadromy will use the mean annual flow and drainage area at the diversion location to determine the minimum bypass flow.
+and drainage area at the diversion location to determine the minimum bypass flow.
 If the diversion is located within the range of anadromy, the size of the drainage area determines which formula in the table below should be used to determine the minimum flow needed for spawning, rearing and passage at the POD.
 The table below will also be used to assess instream flow needs at locations downstream of the POD.
 These locations are referred to as points of interest (POI).
-The drainage area at the POI determines which formula in the table below should be used to determine the minimum flow needed for spawning, rearing and passage at the POI.
+The drainage area at the POI determines which formula in the table below should be used to determine the minimum flow needed for spawning, rearing, and passage at each POI.

-If a diversion is located above the upper limit of anadromy, the bypass flow at the diversion point is determined based on an evaluation of the effects of the proposed project at the upper limit of anadromy and at other POIs within the range of anadromy, rather than at the diversion location....
-Diversions located above the upper limit of anadromy may be able to operate without a minimum bypass flow if the evaluation of the effects of the proposed project demonstrates no impact to downstream fishery resources.
+If a diversion is located above the upper limit of anadromy, the bypass flow at the diversion point is determined based on an evaluation of the effects of the proposed project at the upper limit of anadromy and at other POIs within the range of anadromy, rather than at the diversion location. - Diversions located above the upper limit of anadromy may be able to operate without a minimum bypass flow if the evaluation of the effects of the proposed project demonstrates no impact to downstream fishery resources.
 Diversions on Class II and Class III streams are evaluated by reference to their cumulative effect on flows at the upper limit of anadromy and POIs downstream from there.
-The regional criteria require maintenance of the winter low flow or greater on Class II streams for diversions above anadromy.
-The regionally protective criterion for the winter low flow is the February median flow.
-Methods for calculating the regionally protective February median flow are provided in Appendix B. For further information regarding the process for determining bypass flows for PODs above anadromy, please refer to Policy Section 2.3 and Appendix A Sections A.1.8.1 and A.1.8.2.
+The regional criteria require diversions on Class II streams to maintain a bypass flow equivalent to the winter low flow or greater.
+For further information regarding bypass flows for PODs above anadromy, please refer to Policy Section 2.3 and Appendix A Sections A.1.8.1 and A.1.8.2.

 The regionally protective minimum bypass flow criteria at PODs and POIs located at and below the upper limit of anadromy are identified in the following table.
 The regionally protective minimum bypass flow criteria provide protective flows at the upper limit of anadromy and downstream.
-Table 2.1.
-Regional Criteria at PODs and POIs at and below anadromy